Ken Domon: Pilgrimage to ancient temples [Kojijunrei] and late career

-In 1958 Domon was awarded the Mainichi Photography Award and the Photographer of the Year Award from the Japan Photo Critics Association.
-He was given the Award of Arts award from the Ministry of Education in 1959 and the Japan Journalist's Congress Award in 1960.
-Domon suffered strokes in 1960 and 1968, which eventually prevented him from holding a camera and confined him to a wheelchair.
-This did not deter him from photography, and in documenting the traditional culture of Japan.
-He traveled energetically around the country, photographing its Buddhist temples in what would become an imposing series of luxuriously produced books.
-In 1963 he began work on the major work of his life, Koji junrei (1963–1975).
 Concerning his photographs of Japan's traditional culture, Domon wrote, "I am involved with the social realities of today, at the same time that I am involved with the traditions and classical culture of Nara and Kyoto, and these two involvements are linked by their common search for the point in which they are related to the fate of the people, the anger, the sadness, the joys of the Japanese people."

 Domon's method of photographing these temples was to stay at the location for a time before taking the first photo.
 He would then begin photographing based not on a systematic, scholarly approach to the subject, but based on how his feelings towards the subjects moved him to record them.
 Domon prefaced the first volume of Koji Junrei with, "This is thus intended as a beloved book, a book which allows the individual Japanese to reconfirm the culture, the people which formed them."